 - Case studies of how researchers have used GIS to explore breast cancer risk factors

-- Community organizations presenting examples of how they have translated and used geodata
+- Community organizations demonstrating how geographic data are translated and applied

-Audience: this workshop is designed for environmental and breast cancer advocates, academic and community-based researchers, public health professionals, public policy leaders, health educators and community members.
-Our goal is to generate ideas and partnerships for breast cancer studies, using GIS technologies and community-engaged or CBPR approaches.
+Who should attend: environmental and breast cancer advocates, academic and community-based researchers, public health professionals, public policy leaders, health educators and community members.

 Pre-Workshop Short-course: Space Time Analysis for Health and the Environment

-On Monday, April 13, we will offer a pre-workshop training class, presented by Dr. Geoffrey Jacquez.
 This 1-day class will provide instruction on the space-time analysis of data relating health events to potential sources of environmental exposures.
 Examples of data will include the time and place of residence of individuals with a given diagnosis, space-time paths of cases and controls over the life course, and cancer rates in local areas through time.
-This short-course will focus on chronic diseases, such as cancer.
+We will focus on chronic diseases, such as cancer.